 Backyard chicken raising has become quite popular over the last few years, and I don’t think there is any one reason, but rather a few good reasons why.
 The reasons we did it are twofold; fresh healthy eggs and for the fun of it!

 First of all, eggs are not bad for you.
 They are very good for you because they are packed with lots of nutritional stuff.
 A few decades back, a war on eggs was waged because they were perceived as having too much cholesterol.
-Since then, study after study has shown there is no direct correlation to ingested cholesterol presenting in the blood stream, unless you are doing something crazy like eating 6 eggs a day.
+Since then, study after study has shown there is no direct correlation to ingested cholesterol presenting in the blood stream, unless you are doing something crazy like eating 6 eggs a day, every day.

 Most people don’t know this, but your body actually produces upwards of 2 grams of cholesterol a day on its own for cellular growth.
 However, when you eat food containing cholesterol, the body simply produces less of it by regulating itself (source: Huffington Post – Ph.D. trained nutritional biochemist and a full-time nutrition coach).
 Of course there are some folks who have cholesterol issues, but it’s not because they are eating eggs.
 It’s because their body is not able to regulate cholesterol production properly.